Relieves hot flashes and vaginal dryness due to menopause.

 - Can be expensive since it's only available as a brand name product.

-Risks and Warnings for Estrogel (Estradiol Gel)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Estrogel (Estradiol Gel)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: